 A recent death involving a San Bernardino family due to a drunk driving incident involving watercraft shows the dangers of drinking while operating a watercraft.

 The facts are similar to many drunk driving accidents on the road.
 While boating on the Colorado River, three San Bernardino County residents were struck by a 20 foot long ski boat operated by a drunk driver.
-One passenger was killed and the two others were put into the hospital with serious injuries.
-The man behind the wheel of the boat was arrested for operating a watercraft while intoxicated and is facing manslaughter charges.
+One passenger was killed and the two others were hospitalized with serious injuries.
+The ski-jet operator was arrested for using the watercraft while intoxicated and is facing manslaughter charges.

-On the Road or On the Water Does Not Matter
+On the Road, On the Water, It Does Not Matter

 Boating accidents can be just as dangerous as car accidents and even worse in circumstances where victims are thrown from a boat into the water and drown.
 Boating accidents cause many of the same injuries as car accidents, such as concussions, neck, spinal and brain injuries, as well as broken bones and bruising.

-If you are ever involved in an accident with boating and the operator of the other boat was found to be intoxicated, even under the legal limit, it is much more likely that they will be found liable for causing the accident.
+If you are ever involved in an accident involving a water vessel and the operator of the other boat was found to be intoxicated, even under the legal limit, it is likely that the operator will be found liable for causing the accident.
 Few people give any leeway to those who injure others while under the influence.
 Many people equate drinking with carelessness and those views show when it comes time to give a verdict in a personal injury case.

 Contact an Experienced Rancho Cucamonga Personal Injury Attorney

-If you or someone you know has been injured by a drunk driver, of a car, boat or other motorized vehicle, you should contact an experienced Rancho Cucamonga personal injury attorney in Fontana.
+If you or someone you know has been injured by a drunk driver, of a car, boat or other motorized vehicle, you should contact an experienced personal injury attorney in Fontana.
 Individuals who have been injured as a result of a negligent motorist have the legal right to file a lawsuit against the careless driver.
 By filing a lawsuit, injured victims could receive financial compensation for their grievances.